microsoft/winrtc/README.md

 ## What's New
 ### July 2020 Update

+Our goals for our next release cycle had one big goal, ______.

+We'd also stress feedback is critical.
+We know there are areas for improvement on _____.
+We would love feedback so we can improve.
+We also would love to know if you want us to be more ________.

+Lastly, we'd like to thank everyone who filed a bug, gave feedback or made a pull-request.
+The WinRTC team is extremely grateful to have the support of an amazing active community.

-- Working on the improvements required for leveraging the hardware accelerated capabilities for audio and video capture, rendering, encoders and decoders in WinRTC.
+Improved the hardware accelerated capabilities for audio and video capture, rendering, encoders and decoders in WinRTC:
-- Port WebRTC-UWP H264 Encoder & Decoder over WinRTC.
+- Port WebRTC-UWP H264 Encoder & Decoder over WinRTC
-- Port WebRTC-UWP supporting Camera Profiles over WinRTC.
+- Port WebRTC-UWP supporting Camera Profiles over WinRTC
-- Enabled libWebRTC built-in camera capture module for Arm64 devices.
+- Enabled libWebRTC built-in camera capture module for Arm64 devices

 Created a public documentation on GitHub wiki:
-- Newcomers to WinRTC have documentation about how to change libWebRTC build system.
+- Newcomers to WinRTC have documentation about how to change libWebRTC build system

 For our next release, we are proactively working on:
-- Ensuring that NuGet packages are available.
+- NuGet packages for WinRTC wrappers

 ## Road Map